Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: PRZI-Bayesian-Optimization (PRBO)

+We use the stages $\rho\in\{0,1,\ldots,P\}$ as the time horizon division.
+In the original work, \citet{cheung2022hedging} use the sliding window-upper confidence bound algorithm as the slave algorithm.
+In our work, to solve the Continuum-Armed Bandit problem, we use Bayesian optimization as the slave algorithm (described in Section~\ref{Bayesian optimization}).

-The bandit-over-bandit applied to Bayesian optimization will take another form.
-We know that the $\bm{s}_t$ of the Gaussian process records all $s$ so far since its mean vector and covariance matrix are obtained stage-by-stage from the observations of $s$.
-If the environment changes, however, the posterior distribution obtained from the observations so far may become inaccurate.
-In this case, rather than continuing to adjust the distribution on the current basis, it would be better to abandon all previous observations and start from scratch.
-Ideally, we would maintain several different Gaussian processes, each starting to observe $s$ and making an adjustment at a different time, i.e. having different lengths of memory.
+In order to tune the slave Bayesian optimization algorithm, we propose a novel meta-algorithm (Algorithm~\ref{alg:prb}; lines 7, 25-30).
+Note that $\bm{s}_t$ and $\bm{y}_t$ respectfully record all explored $s$ and their corresponding payoffs.
+However, if the environment changes, the posterior distribution obtained from the observations so far may become inaccurate.
+In this case, according to the ``forgetting principle'' \citep{cheung2022hedging}, rather than continuing to adjust the distribution on the current basis, it would be better to abandon all previous observations and start from scratch.
+Ideally, we would maintain several different Gaussian processes, each starting to observe $s$ and making an adjustment at a different time, i.e., having different lengths of memory.

-To achieve this, we maintain $k$ Gaussian processes simultaneously and use the Softmax Epsilon-Greedy algorithm to selectively drop the observations of certain Gaussian processes at each stage.
-Let the set of Gaussian processes be $G$, then each Gaussian process is denoted as $g_i\in G, i=1,2,... ,k$. $W$, $ph$ determined by means in Sec.
-3. Then the flow of our algorithm is shown in Algorithm 1.
+To achieve this, we maintain $k$ Gaussian processes simultaneously and use the Softmax Epsilon-Greedy algorithm \citep{slivkins2019introduction} to selectively drop the observations of certain Gaussian processes at each stage.
+Let each Gaussian process be $g_i, i=1,2,... ,k$, and the set of Gaussian processes be $\mathrm{G}=\{g_i\}_{i\in\{1,2,... ,k\}}$. $W$, $\rho$ determined by means in Section~\ref{sec:bridge}.
+Then the flow of our algorithm is shown in Algorithm~\ref{alg:prb}.

 Using the Softmax Epsilon-Greedy algorithm to randomly drop a Gaussian process at each stage, we can obtain $k$ Gaussian processes with different memory lengths after enough stages have been performed.